Best Credit Card Combo Strategy

 Chase Ultimate Rewards transfer to 14 airline and hotel partners — the core benefit that makes the trifecta worth building.

-The Amex trifecta targets higher spenders who can justify premium annual fees through benefits.
-The three cards are the Amex Platinum ($895/year), Amex Gold ($325/year), and Amex Blue Business Plus ($0/year).
-All three earn Membership Rewards points, which transfer to 18+ airline and hotel partners.
+The Amex version is built for high spenders who can wring value from premium fees: the Platinum at $895, the Gold at $325, and the no-fee Blue Business Plus.
+All three earn Membership Rewards points, transferable to 18+ airline and hotel partners.

 Amex Trifecta — Card Roles